SmartGuard: Leveraging Large Language Models for Network Attack Detection through Audit Log Analysis and Summarization: Discussion

 To evade behavior abstraction, attackers may attempt to confuse behavior by deliberately introducing irrelevant events.
 However, the impact of such events on behavior semantics is limited.
 In Sections \ref{subsec:3.3.2} and \ref{subsec:3.3.3}, we introduce two strategies (thread-based behavior partitioning and noise events) to enhance SmartGuard's robustness to abstract behavior.
 Specifically, while SmartGuard aggregates the contextual semantics of behavior, irrelevant events will be assigned low-importance weights or not be partitioned into specific behaviors, and may even be deleted as noise events.
 Another potential method to counteract behavior obfuscation is to incorporate additional auxiliary information (e.g., semantically rich parameters of audit events) into SmartGuard's KG.
 We believe this can empower SmartGuard with more capabilities to filter out uninteresting events for security analysis.

-\textbf{RQ4: Why is the graph embedding space and updating?}
+\textbf{RQ3: Why is the graph embedding space and updating?}

-Most learning methods using embedding techniques are common \cite{ordentlich2016network}, and due to semantic changes and the inclusion of previously unseen data (e.g., data format changes), SmartGuard needs to periodically retrain the embedding space.
+Most learning methods usually use embedding techniques~\cite{ordentlich2016network}, and due to semantic changes and the inclusion of previously unseen data (e.g., data format changes), SmartGuard needs to periodically retrain the embedding space.
 Additionally, compared to natural language embedding models, graph embedding models have a natural advantage in focusing attention on key nodes and restoring the entire event scenario.
 That is, the graph embedding method we chose can fully express behavior semantics for pattern recognition.